intervene-EU-H2020/onset_prediction/README.md

 ## Installation

-To download the packages, clone this repository and compress the packages `IHRC`, `IUTils`, `Istudy`, separately.
-Then upload to the goal environemnt and install as described below.
+Upload to the packages 'ICCI', 'comorbidity' (https://cran.r-project.org/web/packages/comorbidity/), 'IHRC', 'Istudy', and 'IUtils' from this GitHub repository, to the goal environemnt and install as described below.

 ```{r example}
 install.packages("/finngen/green/path/to/package/packag_name.tar.xz",